cenfun/monocart-coverage-reports/README.md

 ![](https://img.shields.io/github/actions/workflow/status/cenfun/monocart-coverage-reports/static.yml)

 > A code coverage tool to generate native [V8](https://v8.dev/blog/javascript-code-coverage) reports or [Istanbul](https://istanbul.js.org/) reports.
 As early as 2017, V8 started offering native support for coverage data.
 However, we have essentially only been able to see coverage reports from Istanbul.
-Nowadays, we can directly use native V8 coverage data to generate V8 coverage reports.
+Nowadays, we can directly generate V8 coverage reports with `monocart-coverage-reports`.

 * [Usage](#usage)
 * [Default Options](#default-options)